Reflexive space

-In 1951, R. C. James discovered a Banach space, now known as James' space, that is not reflexive but is nevertheless isometrically isomorphic to its bidual (any such isomorphism is thus necessarily not the canonical evaluation map).
+In 1951, R. C. James discovered a Banach space, now known as James' space, that is not reflexive (meaning that the canonical evaluation map is not an isomorphism) but is nevertheless isometrically isomorphic to its bidual (any such isometric isomorphism is necessarily not the canonical evaluation map).
+So importantly, for a Banach space to be reflexive, it is not enough for it to be isometrically isomorphic to its bidual; it is the canonical evaluation map in particular that has to be a homeomorphism.

 Reflexive spaces play an important role in the general theory of locally convex TVSs and in the theory of Banach spaces in particular.
 Hilbert spaces are prominent examples of reflexive Banach spaces.
 Reflexive Banach spaces are often characterized by their geometric properties.